william-levine/COM3524-team-14/README.md

 ./mac.sh
 ```

-After running the script, a shell **root@com3524:/app#** opens inside the container.
+After running the script, a shell **root@com3524:/src#** opens inside the container.
-Inside that shell, start the tool menu with:
+Inside that shell, start the tools menu with:

 ```bash
 python run_tool.py